 Google ranks new content higher, as it is seen as more relevant.
 One way to produce new content consistently is by utilizing blogs to support high-ranking pages.
 Writing blogs topics based on high-performing web pages adds supporting content that will continue to help increase ranking position.

 Blogs also provide an opportunity to establish new keywords or increase current keywords.
 If there was recently a new piece of new equipment added to your facility and wrote a blog about how it will increase production, plus with a link to your capabilities page, the blog will potentially increase the rankings while boosting credibility.

 The long shelf life of blogs and the ability to repurpose content make them useful in continuously optimizing a website’s SEO.
 Past blogs can be re-optimized by updating the keywords.
 Updating blog content is an easy way to increase traffic as search engines sees it as new content, making it more relevant.

 Building a Strong Media Library

 In addition to blogs, a dense media library is an opportunity to increase content.
-Website visitors will remember a great media library, one filled with photos, videos and downloadable content to help further establish credibility.
+Website visitors will remember a great media library, one filled with photos, videos, and downloadable content to help further establish credibility.
 Photos are an easy way to add visual content while highlighting your company.
 Videos are valuable content because YouTube is the second largest search engine.
 Google owns YouTube, therefore together they dominate as the top search engines.
 The attention spans of audiences are shortening, and videos are a great way to attract users to stay on a website longer.
 Including downloadable content, such as marketing reports, case studies or white papers, offers an additional way to drive lead generation by capturing an email to receive the content.
-Detailed white papers and case studies are an opportunity to expand on knowledge, helping build a reputation of being an information source from audiences.
+Detailed white papers and case studies are an opportunity to expand on knowledge, helping build a reputation of being an information source for audiences.